RazEfron/lab-intro-to-css/README.md

 ## Instructions

-To complete the tests in this lab, you will need to add the following styles.
-If you're unclear about any of the instructions below, remember that you can check the test file to see what exactly is being tested.
+To complete the lab, you will need to add the following styles.

+1. Change the text of the `h1` to your name
+1. Create a `style.css` file and link it to the `index.html` file
+1. In the created file include the following stylings.
+Remember, you can always check the screenshot in the assets folder -

 - Change the font of the name header to be `'Fantasy'` and purple.
-- Remove the bullet points from your unordered list of links.
+- Remove the bullet points from your unordered lists.
 - Change the `font-weight` in your ordered list to bold.
 - Center all `li` elements on the page.
+- Center the `img` so it's always in the center no matter the size of the window
 - Give your `li` elements a 1px red border with curved corners.
 - Change the font color of your `li` elements to blue and the background color to a light pink.
 - All images should be 200 pixels tall.